joeduffy/joeduffy.github.io/_posts/2016-11-30-15-years-of-concurrency.md

 It is also interesting to note the similarities between `isolated` and C++11's [`std::unique_ptr`]( https://en.wikipedia.org/wiki/Smart_pointer#unique_ptr).
-Although born in different times, and in very different worlds, they both clearly deliver similar a understanding of ownership.
+Although born in different times, and in very different worlds, they both clearly deliver a similar perspective on ownership.
 Noted difference include deepness -- C++'s approach is "deep" insofar as you leverage RAII faithfully in your data structures -- and motivations -- C++'s motivation being primarily memory management, and neither safe concurrency nor immutability.